< Back to blog

 • Make payments on time.

-While you might have a good idea of who these customers are, you’ll want to back up your assumptions with data.
-To do this you’ll want to turn to your CRM solution as it will help you see who in your customer base:
+While you might have a good idea of who these customers are, you need to back up your assumptions with data.
+To do this, you’ll want to turn to your CRM solution, as it shows you who in your customer base:

-• Converted the fastest and at the lowest cost.
+• Converted the fastest and at the lowest price.

 • Is a frequent customer.